Resources

 - Keep it short.
 Avoid unnecessary fluff.

 - Nourish your audience.
-Feed their souls or at least their curiosity.
+Feed their souls, or at least their curiosity.

-Preparation
+Preparation in practice

-A TED Talk is short enough that we can script it out word for word and prepare it like a performance.
+A TED Talk is short enough that we could script it word for word and prepare it like a performance.
 For everyone other than experienced actors I think this is a mistake.
-I did a little bit of acting as a teenager and so I tried this approach for my first TED Talk.
-Even though I spent hundreds of hours preparing, I still did not have the talk memorised enough to truly relax on stage.
-Instead I was terrified that I would forget some important line and then be completely lost.
-I went numb on stage and gave the talk a little robotically.
-I learned my lesson when I was invited to give another talk 3 years later.
-For my second TED Talk I created a broad structure and then practiced giving the talk off the cuff a few times.
-In total, my practice amounted to less than 10 hours and resulted in a better talk, where I am much more at ease on stage.
+I tried the scripted approach for my first TED Talk.
+Even though I spent hundreds of hours preparing, I still did not have it memorised enough to truly relax on stage.
+I went a little numb and gave the talk robotically.

 Can I support you to go higher?